vinay01joshi/vinjoblog/_posts/2024-11-20-How-To-Install-Ollama-On-Synology.md

 ```

-entrypoint.sh file to boostrap ollama server with in docker hence save this file on `/volume1/`
+entrypoint.sh file to bootstrap `ollama` server with in docker hence save this file on `/volume1/docker/ollama/enttrypoint` folder.
 ```
 #!/bin/bash